Although interest and trust in news is declining in the US, the habit of getting news from alt-sources, like social media remains strong.

 It leaves you feeling like any real stories are snickering out the back door while you sit in front of the screen consuming fat and empty calories disguised as news.

-Too often you can skip the news for several days, come back, you haven’t missed anything.
+Too often you can skip the news for several days, come back, and you haven’t missed anything.

 Nothing has been added except more commentary on stories you heard days ago.